Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 ## Structure
 In order to really enjoy the the game easy navigation and flow of content was essential.
 Moving from page to page is done at the click of a button.
 There are only four main pages and none of them are overpopulated with uneccessary content.
 The home page provides you with two options of playing the game or visitig the quote suggestion form and the the end game page allows you to play again or return to the home page.
+There is also a small navigation menu in the top left corner of the home, game and end pages for added ease of navigation.
 With limited options the user can move through the web application with ease.
 The simplicitic nature of the game allows the user to focus on the main objective of the web application, having fun!

 ## Skeleton